Install Docker Engine

-While the instructions below may work, Docker does not test or verify installation on derivatives.
+While the instructions below may work, Docker doesn’t test or verify installation on distro derivatives.

 - Users of Debian derivatives such as “BunsenLabs Linux”, “Kali Linux” or “LMDE” (Debian-based Mint) should follow the installation instructions for Debian, substituting the version of their distro for the corresponding Debian release.
 Refer to the documentation of your distro to find which Debian release corresponds with your derivative version.